 You check in using one of the computers lined up against a wall.
 If you need to check your wheelie, you feed $2 to the yobot, the malleable – and entertaining — robotic arm that grabs and stores bags from its perch behind a window.
 Talk about automated: the only people you see are fellow guests (a staff member used to stand in the lobby explaining how things worked, but that we haven’t seen one for a while).

 The Yotel has the DIY hotel thing nailed.
 It’s fun.
-Though big and bland, the building, livened with purple accents, still looks and feels new (the hotel opened in 2011).
+Though big and bland, the building, livened with purple accents, still looks and feels fresh.
 And if the hotel offers little more than the essentials, they’re smart essentials.

 The 669 rooms are kitted out cleverly with high-thread-count sheets and monsoon showers.
-The restaurant sells food to go in addition to stylish small plate offerings to eat at its tables.
+The restaurant sells food to go in addition to stylish small plate offerings to eat at tables.
 And instead of room service and minibars, each floor boasts a galley kitchen with a microwave and free soft drinks.
 Small surprise WiFi is free.

 As befits a hotel where the lion’s share of the rooms are 170 square feet, public spaces sprawl.
 The ground floor is merely a landing pad.
 The action revs up on the fourth floor, aka FOUR, an enormous bleached expanse that channels the Jetsons and Eero Saarinen’s TWA terminal at JFK with a dash of contemporary Eurochic.
 Here you’ll find Green Fig, a sprawling Middle Eastern-inflected restaurant, multiple bars, a co-working lounge and the Yotel showpiece, a 7,000-square-foot terrace that purports to be the biggest outdoor hotel bar in town, a claim we don’t dispute.